Cirrus CLI¶

 # can be a remote or a local virtual machine

-image: ghcr.io/cirruslabs/macos-sonoma-base:latest
+image: ghcr.io/cirruslabs/macos-sequoia-base:latest

 hello_script: